Vertical Horizon: Go and Go 2.0 (2001–2005)

 Vertical Horizon's next album, Go, was released in September 2003.
 Go was released while RCA was going through a major restructuring and as a result, the album received little support from the label.
-The album's first single, "I'm Still Here," peaked at number 17 on the Adult Top 40.
-RCA did little to promote the album causing Scannell to state "Without the label behind us, it just floundered and sort of withered on the vine, which is just a heartbreaker."
+The album's first single, "I'm Still Here", peaked at number 17 on the Adult Top 40.
+RCA did little to promote the album, leading Scannell to comment, "Without the label behind us, it just floundered and sort of withered on the vine, which is just a heartbreaker."

 Burning the Days (2006–2010)

 Burning the Days was released on September 22, 2009, and was the group's first release after a five-year hiatus.
 Singer/songwriter Matt Scannell has said that Burning the Days marks a shift in his songwriting, both musically and lyrically.
 According to Scannell, "There is a lot more variety and quite a few different artistic moods on this record - almost different sonic landscapes... a lot of these songs feel like a faster tempo than anything we’ve ever done before."